What to Include in Your Business Expense Policy

 The best expense policies follow three main guidelines:

-When it comes to expense reporting policies, simple is best.
+When it comes to expense policies, simple is best.
 Your policy is a set of guidelines.
 It doesn’t need to cover every single scenario.
 Your employees also need to understand it, so keeping everything straightforward will help.

 Your expense policy is not set in stone – nor should it be.
 Keeping it flexible allows you to account for any changes or unforeseen circumstances.
 This also makes it easier to update it to stay compliant with company changes and any new legislation.